palladius/app-mod-workshop-set-by-step/RIFLESSIONI-POMO.md

 * `b/0003` [P3] Get feedback from Mirko and integrate here.
 * `b/0004` [p2] Riccardo create a pre-work document to hand over to Gregorio to give to workshop participants, so they come with the repo already forked, and maybe onramp already created.
 * `b/0005` [p1] Riccardo: move this repo to proper Google `Codelab`.
+     * **Positives**:
+          - Improved structure for the workshop git repository
+          - Simplified setup: include only the app folder with the code
+          - Streamlined experience: attendees can work directly without jumping back and forth
+     * **Negatives**: a git repo allows for PRs and I just merged two (one on README/PoMo and one on PHP 5.7 Dockerfile - wow!
+I';m humbled from such a great community!)